delftswa2017/desosa2017/vscode/chapter.md

 Developers are defined as the stakeholders who construct and deploy the system from specifications (or lead the team that do this).
 The development teams located in Zürich and Redmond are the main developers of Visual Studio Code.
-Unfortunately Visual Studio Code does not have an official page for who contributes to the project, therefore a list of potential developers has been extracted from the GitHub page, which can be found in Appendix [B](#appendix-b).
 These are the developers which can be assigned to issues and merge pull requests on the Microsoft Visual Studio Code GitHub repository.
 The developers of Visual Studio Code try to process the issues on GitHub, which improves the program with new features or bug fixes.